Today we're talking about the one of the most popular essential oils--peppermint oil uses and benefits.

 Whenever you get congestion in your chest, reach for peppermint essential oil.
 It works like a decongestant, opening the airways.
 I mix it with a carrier oil and apply it to my chest or diffuse it in my diffuser--this DIY Essential Oils for Cough Blend has peppermint in it and it works great!

-One of the many peppermint essential oil benefits is that it is also one of many natural seasonal and environmental threat remedies.
-It works by relaxing the muscles in your nasal cavity, which reduces symptoms.
-Even though my boys have had their palates expanded for sinus help, we still need a little help in this department from time to time.
+Even though my boys had their palates expanded for sinus help, we still need a little help in this department from time to time.

 Due to these properties, peppermint is a great essential oil to include in this DIY Chest Rub.